aeschan/aeschan.github.io/content/articles/dailyui.md

 ---
-title: My third Blog Post
+title: Daily UI
 description: Learning how to use @nuxt/content to create a blog
-img: third-blog-post.png
+img: dailyui.png
 alt: my third blog post
 ---